 If selected, interview invitations will be sent to the interviewee via email.
 You will have a week to sign up for an interview time.
 Interviews will be scheduled on a first-come, first-serve basis.

 Step 4: Attend (required) Orientation!

-Join us to complete all required paperwork to become a GSU 1010 instructor, answer any questions, and to hear more information about training.
+For those who are offered a GSU 1010 Instructor Position, join us to complete all required paperwork to become a GSU 1010 instructor,have your questions answered, and learn more about GSU 1010.